DimaGaz/intro-to-kaggle-competition/README.md

 1. Open Anaconda prompt or PyCharm terminal
 2. Create a virtual environment for the repo: `conda create --name intro-to-kaggle-competition python=3.8`
 3. Activate the inviroment: `conda activate intro-to-kaggle-competition` (the enviroment will change from "base" to "ad-export", and we will see it in the propmt)
-4. If needed instal the requirement of the repo: 'conda install pip' or `conda install -r requirements.txt`
+4. If needed instal the requirement of the repo: `conda install pip` or `conda install -r requirements.txt`

 Now we are all set 🦾.